Product review policy

 A few words of advice to PR folks

 The best way to bring your product to my attention is with a well-written press release and cover letter demonstrating some knowledge of this blog.
 If you don't know me personally, don't address me as "Hey, Lydia."
 If you do know me, you wouldn't write that because you know that, whenever I see it, I head straight for the delete key.

 On The Perfect Pantry, I don't write about sports, movies, or ham.
 I don't run giveaways or contests.
 If any of those are your pitch, please save your time and mine, and don't send those releases to me.

 If you're inviting me to attend an event in London or Los Angeles, and you're offering to pay my expenses for a first-class air ticket and five-star hotel, we should talk.
 But you're not offering that, are you?
 No, I didn't think so.
 (And of course I'm kidding about this.)

-If you are offering free nonperishable food products, my town's food pantry would love to have your donation in honor of The Perfect Pantry.
+If you are offering free nonperishable food products, my town's food pantry would love to have your donation.
 The address is:

 Director of Human Services